 The full hike starts at a village before Gasadalur called Bour and follows through an old village path that villagers initially used before the car tunnel was constructed.
 This hike usually takes about 2-3 hours and covers 3.5km.

 Hiking along this old path is not a stroll in the park.
 It passes through a Gasadals Brekkan hill along the route with steep slopes.
-It would be best if you also went down a steep descent as you approach Gasadalur village.
+Going down a steep descent as you approach Gasadalur village would be best.

 You need appropriate hiking gear to take on this ever-changing path.
 Some parts are grassy, but it gets rougher with gravel as you approach Gasadalur village.
 Don’t attempt it if you have small children.